vdhamer/Photo-Club-Hub/.github/README.md

 #### The Current Approach

-The app currently uses one software module per club.
-This means a club can in theory store their list of members (`MemberPortfolios`) any way they like.
+The app currently uses a software module per club.
+This means a club can in theory store their online list of members (`MemberPortfolios`) in any conceivable format.
 It is then up to the software module to convert it to the app's internal data representation.
 Similarly, a club can store their list of `Images` per member (`MemberPortfolio`) any way they like and again leave it up to the software module to do the conversion.